Chromoelectric field correlator for quarkonium transport in the strongly coupled $\mathcal{N}=4$ Yang-Mills plasma from AdS/CFT: The Wilson loop with constant coordinate

 \subsection{Background}

 The heavy quark interaction potential can be extracted from a rectangular Wilson loop of temporal extent $\T$ and spatial separation $L$, with $\T \gg L$\@.
 Its calculation using supersymmetric Wilson loops has been discussed many times in the literature.
 The original papers discussed this at zero temperature~\cite{Maldacena:1998im,Rey:1998ik}\@.
 More general setups were later discussed including finite temperature effects and a relative velocity between the heavy-quark pair and the medium~\cite{Liu:2006ug,Peeters:2006iu,Chernicoff:2006hi,Avramis:2006em,Argyres:2006vs,Liu:2006nn}\@.
-In what follows, we review the main features of the extremal surface that appears in the AdS/CFT calculation of the static heavy-quark potential.
+The same loop has also been considered in AdS/QCD to calculate the characteristic correlation lengths of field strength correlators~\cite{Andreev:2010zg} in the limit $L \gg \T$.
+In what follows, we review the main features of the extremal surface that appears in the AdS/CFT calculation of the static heavy-quark potential in $\mathcal{N} = 4$ SYM.
 Our goal is to study it in the limit $L\to 0$, where the two parallel Wilson lines that construct the timelike segments of the loop get pulled close together.
 Because the solution for this Wilson loop has been well-studied in the literature, we will only briefly review the results and highlight their most important features for our purposes.

 In the presence of a black hole described through the metric~\eqref{eq:Schwarzschild-AdS}, the minimal area worldsheet configuration that hangs from a rectangular contour of size $\T \times L$ on the boundary, with $\T \gg L$, can be parametrized by